Accepted Workshop at CHI 2026

 From Transparency to Situated Explainability

-Replacing complex text explanations with glanceable, embodied cues integrated directly into the physical workspace.
+Replacing complex text explanations with embodied cues integrated directly into the physical workspace and available at a glance.

 Call for Participation